-I continue to be inspired by the work of
+I continue to be inspired by

 "Finding Your Roots"

 Ruth D. Hunt is passionate about family genealogy!
 The extraordinary process of uncovering the lives of our ancestors and learning whose shoulders we stand on, is a phenomenal experience!
 And yet, it can be a spiritual experience too, because our ancestors want us to find them.
 Our Ancestors want us to tell their stories and in the process, it gives one a great sense of pride to know who we are and what contributions our ancestors have made to society.

 This process is especially fulfilling for African Americans and multi-cultural people because of our fragmented past and lack of documentation and the harsh reality of slavery.
 Storytelling and oral history has been a key component over the years, Ms. Hunt has mastered the art of presenting and conducting genealogy workshops by telling her stories and providing research tools needed to connect the fragmented past.
 She is forever inspired by the many people who take her workshops.
 It is especially joyful to see the faces of the participants light up with curiosity and a great sense of pride when they uncover their truth.
 Nothing is more inspiring to someone than to learn where they come from and how their family history is woven into the fabric of American history and beyond!